Wednesday Morning Weather Report

-High of 79° with a law of 51° with an 2% chance of rain this morning zeroing out this afternoon
+High of 88° with a law of 73° with an 5% chance of rain this morning rising to 20% this afternoon

-According to the National Weather Service, there is an 2% chance of it raining Wednesday morning.
-Later in the day, the chance of precipitation drops to zero.
+According to the National Weather Service, there is a 5% chance of it raining this morning.
+Later in the day, the chance of precipitation rises to 20%.

-The high today should be a pleasant 79° with a low of 51°.
-It is 55° right now outside the Times-Voice Accu-weather Center.
+The high today should be a balmy 88° with a low of 73°.
+It is 76° right now outside the Times-Voice Accu-weather Center.

 This has been your weather report brought to you by the National Weather Service and your hometown, legal newspaper of record over the previous 133-years, the Jackson-Breathitt County Times-Voice.